-32.12.4 Progress tracing
+34.12.4 Progress tracing

 - -Afilenames: print the name of each file before type-checking it.
 This can be useful for determining that a long compilation job is making progress. - This option can also help to keep a Travis CI job alive (since Travis CI terminates any job that does not produce output for 10 minutes).
 This does not work if you are using Maven, because with forked compilation, the maven-compiler-plugin queues up all the output and then prints it at the end.
-(Also, the maven-compiler-plugin is buggy and sometimes doesn't print any output if it cannot parse it.) - -Ashowchecks: print debugging information for each pseudo-assignment check (as performed by BaseTypeVisitor; see Section 32.7). - -AshowInferenceSteps: print debugging information about intermediate steps in method type argument inference (as performed by DefaultTypeArgumentInference).
+(Also, the maven-compiler-plugin is buggy and sometimes doesn't print any output if it cannot parse it.) - -Ashowchecks: print debugging information for each pseudo-assignment check (commonAssignmentCheck) performed by BaseTypeVisitor; see Section 34.7. - -AshowInferenceSteps: print debugging information about intermediate steps in method type argument inference (as performed by DefaultTypeArgumentInference).

-32.12.5 Saving the command-line arguments to a file
+34.12.5 Saving the command-line arguments to a file

 • -AoutputArgsToFile: This saves the final command-line parameters as passed to the compiler in a file.
-This file can be used as a script (if the file is marked as executable on Unix, or if it includes a .bat extension on Windows) to re-execute the same compilation command.
-Note that this argument cannot be included in a file containing command-line arguments passed to the compiler using the @argfile syntax.
-Example usage:
+The file can be used as a script to re-execute the same compilation command.
+(The script file must be marked as executable on Unix, or must have a .bat extension on Windows.)
+Example usage: -AoutputArgsToFile=\$HOME/scriptfile The -AoutputArgsToFile command-line argument is processed by CheckerMain, not by the annotation processor.
+That means that it can be supplied only when you use the Checker Framework compiler (the "Checker Framework javac wrapper"), and it cannot be written in a file containing command-line arguments passed to the compiler using the @argfile syntax.